isabella232/help-7/gitbook/superquery/superquery-editor/query-tabs.md

 ### Your queries auto-save

-The query (or queries) you write in a tab persist over time — meaning they'll never disappear unless you erase the SQL or delete the tab yourself.
+The query (or queries) you write in a tab persist over time &mdash; meaning they'll never disappear unless you erase the SQL or delete the tab yourself.
 Much like working in a Google Doc, every change you make is auto-saved so you don't need to worry about losing your work if your browser crashes or you refresh your page.

 ### Results stay pinned to tabs